Skip to Content

 11 Orange Shade Perennials You’ll Love

-Add a pop of color to your shady garden by planting a few of these orange shade perennials.
+Add a pop of color to your shady garden by planting some orange shade perennials.
 From small, low-growing groundcovers to large, upright plants, these flowers will keep your garden looking amazing.
 And they’ll return year after year with no extra work.

 Vibrant orange perennials for shade give pollinators a nectar source and create a beautiful and inviting environment.
-Here’s a list of my favorite orange perennials to plant in a shade garden.
+Here are some of my favorite orange perennials for a shade garden.

 Best Orange Shade Perennials

-Whether you’re looking to add some texture and interest to an outdoor space or create a cheerful focal point, these sunny blooms are just what you need.
+Whether you want to add texture and interest to an outdoor space or create a cheerful focal point, these sunny blooms are just what you need.

 One of the most popular types of orange perennials for shade is coral bells, also known as Heuchera.
 These plants feature heart-shaped leaves with a vibrant orange hue and tall spikes of bright flowers that bloom in the summer months.
 They are low maintenance and relatively easy to plant.
 Another great option is coreopsis, which produces small yellow flowers surrounded by deep orange petals throughout the growing season.
 Lastly, daylilies come in a range of colors from pink to yellow but there are also varieties with cheerful orange blooms that can provide an eye-catching contrast against other plants in your garden.